brendanzagaeski/xamarin-android/Documentation/workflow/DevelopmentTips.md

       adb shell run-as Mono.Android_Tests cp /data/local/tmp/mscorlib.dll \
         /data/data/Mono.Android_Tests/files/.__override__/

-This is for example how the `lldb` debugger launcher in Android Studio and the Android `gdb` debugger launcher that's integrated into Visual Studio [MIEngine][miengine] add the `lldb-server` and `gdbserver` executables to the application's data directory.
+This is for example how the LLDB debugger launcher in Android Studio and the Android GDB debugger launcher that's integrated into Visual Studio [MIEngine][miengine] add the `lldb-server` and `gdbserver` executables to the application's data directory.
 They actually use a slightly different method to perform the final copying step: